-September 26, 2024 230411
+May 19, 2025 230411-01

 Steve Puleo, Planning Director Town of Windham 8 School Road Windham, Maine 04062

 sjpuleo@windhammaine.us

-Sketch Plan for Minor Subdivision Application
+Sketch Plan for Site Plan Review

-Franklin Drive Subdivision, Windham - New Gen Estates, LLC
+Franklin Drive Multi-family Development - New Gen Estates, LLC

 Tax Map/Lot: 18/26-2

 Dear Steve:

-On behalf of New Gen Estates, LLC, Sebago Technics, Inc. is pleased to submit the enclosed Sketch Plan Application for Minor Subdivision Review, concept plan, and associated exhibits for a proposed 4-lot subdivision located off Franklin Drive.
-The proposed development is located just east of the terminus of Franklin Drive on a lot identified on the Town of Windham Tax Map 18 as Lot 26-2.
-The project site is approximately 38.59 acres in size and consists of mainly undeveloped area with an existing trail through the middle of the property.
+On behalf of New Gen Estates, LLC, Sebago Technics, Inc. is pleased to submit the enclosed Sketch Plan Application for Site Plan Review, concept plan, and associated exhibits for a proposed multi-family development located off Franklin Drive.
+The proposed development is located just east of the terminus of Franklin Drive on lot 2 of the recently formed Franklin Drive Subdivision on the parcel identified on the Town of Windham Tax Map 18 as Lot 26-2.
+The project site is approximately 7.88 acres in size and consists of mainly undeveloped area with an existing trail through the property.
 The subject parcel is located in Windham's Commercial 1 (C-1) zoning district.
-Access to Lots 1-3 will be provided from a proposed right-of-way extension from Franklin Drive.
-The proposed right-of-way will be approximately 390 feet long and 60 feet wide.
-This right-of-way will be built to Town of Windham Standards with parking along the roadway.
-Access to Lot 4 will be provided from Sandbar Road on which Lot 4 will receive frontage.
-Grading is proposed to create a drainage swale to convey runoff around the access row and to maintain existing drainage patterns.
-As part of the subdivision, a request will be made to the Town to release an existing access easement over the property from Franklin Drive to the natural area to the north of the property.
-It is expected that a new access easement from the Franklin Drive Extension will be provided as determined upon coordination with the town planning department during the development of the proposed lots of the subdivision.
-In addition, the individual lot development will be designed to meet the standards of the Commercial District 1 (C-1) and the any individual performance standards of proposed uses including buffers.
+Access to the development will come from the previously permitted right-of-way extension from Franklin Drive.
+The development will feature two buildings, each having an approximately 28,000 square foot footprint and containing 153 units.
+The buildings will feature a mixture of 1-bedroom and 2-bedroom units across 5 floors.
+Additional improvements across the lot will include associated parking, landscaping, and stormwater infrastructure.
+The proposed parking area will include 390 spaces, including 12 ADA spaces.
+The development has been designed to meet the standards of the Commercial 1 (C-1) zoning district and individual performance standards applicable to the development.
+As part of the Franklin Drive Subdivision, a request was made to the Town to release an existing access easement over the property from Franklin Drive to the natural area to the north of the property.
+As part of this subdivision, a new access easement and trail from the Franklin Drive Extension will be provided as determined upon coordination with the town planning department and town staff.
+In addition, the development will be designed to meet the standards of the Commercial District 1 (C-1) and the individual performance standards of proposed uses including buffers.